 The Group adopted the provisions of ASC 740-10, Income Taxes: Overall, on January 1, 2007, which clarified the accounting for uncertainty in income taxes by prescribing the recognition and measurement thresholds a tax position is required to meet before being recognized in the financial statements.
 The guidance prescribes a more likely than not threshold for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 Significant judgment is required in evaluating the Group's uncertain tax positions and determining its provision for income taxes.
-Refer to Note 11 for details of the Group's tax positions.
+Refer to Note 13 for details of the Group's tax positions.

-(s) Employee social security and welfare benefits
+(v) Employee social security and welfare benefits

 Full-time employees of the Group in the PRC are entitled to staff welfare benefits including pension, work-related injury benefits, maternity insurance, medical insurance, unemployment benefit and housing fund plans through a PRC government-mandated multi-employer defined contribution plan.
 The Group is required to accrue for these benefits based on certain percentages of the employees' salaries, up to a maximum amount specified by the local government.
 The Group is required to make contributions to the plans out of the amounts accrued.
 The PRC government is responsible for the medical benefits and the pension liability to be paid to these employees and the Group's obligations are limited to the amounts contributed.
-Employee social benefits included as expenses in the accompanying consolidated statements of comprehensive income were RMB31.7 million, RMB47.2 million and RMB57.4 million (US\$9.5million) for the years ended December 31, 2011, 2012 and 2013, respectively.
+Employee social benefits included as expenses in the accompanying consolidated statements of comprehensive income were RMB47.2 million, RMB57.4 million and RMB73.7 million (US\$11.9million) for the years ended December 31, 2012, 2013 and 2014, respectively.

-(t) Statutory reserves
+(w) Statutory reserves